oneoffcoder/books/sphinx/python-intro/source/loops.rst

    print(numbers[8])
    print(numbers[9])

-This approach to printing each number from a list is not scalable if there are a million numbers to print.
-We need to use the ``for-each`` loop.
-The syntax of the ``for-each`` loop is as follows.
+This approach is not scalable if there are a million numbers to print.
+We need a ``for`` loop instead.
+The syntax is as follows.

 .. code-block:: python
    :linenos: